Long-Term Average Impulse and Singular Control of a Growth Model with Two Revenue Sources: Formulation

+\begin{rem} With a view towards a mean field game problem in which the price depends on the mean field interactions and is not a fixed parameter, it is shown in \cite{HelmSZ:25} that a sufficient condition on $\mu$ and $c$ such that this condition is satisfied for every pair $(\gamma, p)$ is that there exists some $\hat x_{\mu,c} \in \I$ so that $\mu$ is strictly increasing on $(a, \hat x_{\mu,c})$ and the functions $c$ and $\mu$ are concave on $(\hat x_{\mu,c}, b)$. \end{rem} }

-It is also worth pointing out that the long-term average reward for every $R\in \AF$ is equal to that of the do-nothing policy $\mathfrak R$, which will be shown to be equal to $\bar c(b)$ in \eqref{eq:c-bar(b)}.
-In addition, we have $\kappa^R =0$ for every $R \in \AF$.
+It is also worth pointing out that the long-term average reward for every $R\in \AF$ is equal to that of the do-nothing policy $\mathfrak R$, which will be shown to be equal to ${ \gamma \bar c(b)}$ in \eqref{e:reward-zero-policy}.

 To have a meaningful impulse problem, we require that the parameters $p$, $K$ and $\gamma$ be such that it is always beneficial to intervene with an impulse as compared to the do-nothing policy; \cndref{cond-interior-max} captures this requirement in a functional form.